Brink-Software/Ibis.Dataservice.Demo/README.md

 The Ibis ERP Service supports OAuth authentication against the web hook url provided by the ERP system.

+When the ERP System requests the file from the notification it needs to send a Brink Software provided Api Key to authenticate against the Ibis ERP Service.

 ## Notification example

 ```json